Skip to main content

 Chong Yang Jie - the Double Nine Festival activities

 The name of this festival is related to the concept of yin (阴) and yang (阳).
-The earth is yin, and the sky is yang.
+This yin-yang concept is perhaps one of the most well known Chinese cultural traditions.
+For example, the earth is yin, and the sky is yang.
 The Moon is yin, and the Sun is yang.
 Female is yin, and male is yang.
-Yin and yang are opposite of each other, and at the same time they are highly connected and can change into each other.
+Yin and yang are opposite of each other, and at the same time they are highly connected.
+Yin can become yang, and yang can become yin.

 Traditionally, the number nine is regarded as yang.
 The ninth day of the ninth month is a double yang day.
 This is the reason that this day is named Chong Yang (重阳).
 Chong (重) means “again, once more”.

-Hiking is usually the most popular event.
-It’s also a good family activity.
+The most popular activity is probably hiking.
+It’s such a good family activity.
 Family members and friends get together, go to high places, enjoy beautiful nature, and appreciate one another’s company.
-In Hong Kong, it is also a time to commemorate family ancestors.
+In Hong Kong, some people also use this opportunity to commemorate family ancestors.

-Going to a chrysanthemum flower show is also highly recommended.
+Another highly recommended activity is to visit a chrysanthemum flower show.
 I’ve been to a few myself.
 Each show displayed twenty to thirty types of different chrysanthemum flowers, with different sizes and colours.
 They were all beautiful and the work went into growing these flowers were awe-inspiring.

 (Chrysanthemum flowers)

-Another custom during the Double Ninth Festival is to wearing cornel (茱萸, zhuyu) to ward off evil spirit and avoid disasters.
+Another tradition during the Chong Yang Jie is to wear cornel (茱萸, zhuyu) to ward off evil spirit and to avoid disasters.
 A famous poem “遥知兄弟登高处, 遍插茱萸少一人” is precisely about this custom.
-If the whole world had worn cornel three years ago, do you think we would have warded off covid-19 virus?
+As the Covid pandemic finally ended, I wonder, if the whole world had worn cornel during the Chong Yang Jie in 2019, could we have warded off the Covid virus and rewritten history?
+We would never be able to answer this question!

-Chong Yang Jie is just around the corner.
-It’s time for Chinese language learners to take a break from their regular study and enjoy some seasonal festivities.
+Finally, Chong Yang Jie is just around the corner.
+I hope all Chinese language learners can take a break from their regular study and enjoy some seasonal festivities.

 Wishing everyone a wonderful Chong Yang Jie!